ethereum/go-ethereum/docs/_getting-started/index.md

 - Basic knowledge about Ethereum and testnets
 - Basic knowledge about HTTP and JavaScript

-## Step 1: Create accounts
+## Step 1: Generate account

-Use the command below to create an account.
+Use the command below to generate an account.
 > **Note:** you will need to create two accounts for this guide.

 ```shell